Football news - Max Taylor called up to Manchester United squad after cancer treatment

 Taylor returned to training in September after getting the all clear from medical staff.

-A youthful squad travelling to Kazakhstan includes James Garner, 18, Mason Greenwood, 18 and Dylan Levitt, 19.
+A youthful squad travelling to Kazakhstan includes James Garner, Mason Greenwood (both 18) and Dylan Levitt (19).

 0Read and react